saraalhetela/GPU-Cluster-Scheduler/README.md

 multi-agent simulation.
 The agent does not know about *other specific jobs* in the queue and does not learn to yield GPUs to a more urgent one.
-When multiple jobs compete for the same hour's capacity in the shared-pool evaluation, an earliest-deadline-first rule arbitrates between them — this arbitration is a necessary bolt-on to run a single-job-trained policy in a multi-job setting, not something the agent itself learned.
+When multiple jobs compete for the same hour's capacity in the shared-pool evaluation, a priority-then-deadline rule arbitrates between them — this arbitration is a necessary bolt-on to run a single-job-trained policy in a multi-job setting, not something the agent itself learned.
 True joint / multi-agent scheduling is out of scope for this project.